alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

   | |                 -mgmtdomain |     Enter the FQDN of the management domain i.e. turingsafehaven.ac.uk |
   -------------- ---------------- --------------------------------------------------------------------

-- [Repeat the above process on the "RDS Session Server 1" (RDSSH1) and "RDS Session Server 2" (RDSSH2) and run the "OS\_Prep.ps1" before proceeding to the next step]{.underline}
+- Repeat the above process on the "RDS Session Server 1" (RDSSH1) and "RDS Session Server 2" (RDSSH2) and run the "OS\_Prep.ps1" before proceeding to the next step

 - Connect to the "Remote Desktop Session Server 1" (RDSSH1) via Remote Desktop

-- Open the network location created earlier and copy the "Packages" folder to the root of C:\\

-- Navigate to C:\\Packages and install the applications (accept default configuration)

-  - Putty

-  - WinSCP

-  - GoogleChrome
+- Download WinSCP using an SAS-authenticated URL of the form `https://dsgxartifacts.file.core.windows.net/configpackages/Packages/WinSCP-Setup.exe<sas-token>` (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)

+- Download PuTTY using an SAS-authenticated URL of the form `https://dsgxartifacts.file.core.windows.net/configpackages/Packages/putty.msi<sas-token>` (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)

+- Download Chome using an SAS-authenticated URL of the form `https://dsgxartifacts.file.core.windows.net/configpackages/Packages/GoogleChromeStandaloneEnterprise64.msi<sas-token>` (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)

+- Install the downloaded packages

 - Once installed logout of the server

 - Connect to the "Remote Desktop Session Server 2" (RDSSH2) via Remote Desktop

-- Open the network location created earlier and copy the "Packages" folder to the root of C:\\

-- Navigate to C:\\Packages and install the applications (accept default configuration)

-  - Putty

-  - WinSCP

-  - GoogleChrome

-  - Apache\_OpenOffice
+- Download WinSCP using an SAS-authenticated URL of the form `https://dsgxartifacts.file.core.windows.net/configpackages/Packages/WinSCP-Setup.exe<sas-token>` (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)

+- Download PuTTY using an SAS-authenticated URL of the form `https://dsgxartifacts.file.core.windows.net/configpackages/Packages/putty.msi<sas-token>` (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)

+- Download Chome using an SAS-authenticated URL of the form `https://dsgxartifacts.file.core.windows.net/configpackages/Packages/GoogleChromeStandaloneEnterprise64.msi<sas-token>` (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)

+- Install the downloaded packages

 - Once installed logout of the server